 4 books that 21 Black Futures playwright and poet Peace Akintade loved reading

-21 Black Futures premieres on CBC Gem on Feb.
-12
+All 3 seasons of 21 Black Futures are now streaming on CBC Gem

-Peace Akintade is a Saskatoon poet, public speaker, playwright and Saskatchewan's youth poet laureate for 2020-21.
+Peace Akintade is a poet, public speaker, playwright and was Saskatchewan's youth poet laureate for 2020-21.

-Akintade is a contributor to 21 Black Futures, a new anthology series featuring 63 Black Canadian playwrights, directors and performers addressing the question, "What is the future of Blackness?"
+Akintade is a contributor to 21 Black Futures, an anthology series featuring 63 Black Canadian playwrights, directors and performers addressing the question, "What is the future of Blackness?"